KazzK94/glitchlink/README.md

 ## Landing Page
 The landing page (/) shows an introduction to what GlitchLink offers.
-In the future, this will change to show a different content (something more useful/interactive) when user is logged in.
+If the user is logged in, this shows the Home page instead, with the list of the last posts.

+### Posts
+Now posts can be created, updated and deleted (they can only be manipulated by the author).

 ## Authentication
 Both Login (/login) and Register (/register) should be functioning correctly.
 Some sections will show differently based on the user's session (like the top-right icon's behavior, being a link to /login when there is no session, or a link to /profile when session is stored).

 ## Profile
-The profile route (/profile) is a protected route via middleware.
-If user is not logged in, this will redirect to /login.
+The profile route (/profile) shows the logged user's profile, and it's protected via middleware, meaning that if a user is not logged in, they will be redirected to /login.
-It contains the user's Video Games, Posts and Friends.
+The profile contains the user's Video Games, Posts and Friends.

 ## Games
 The games section (/games) shows a list of games (obtained from an external API), and a search bar to find the games you want.
 If the user is logged in, hovering over a GameCard shows a button to "Add to my collection".
+Sadly, this API is not as precise as we'd like so some searches might get a lot of filler before finding the game you actually want.

 ## Admin Panel
 This panel was created for testing purposes only, but it's open for anyone to see at /admin.
 Yes, anyone can play admin in GlitchLink right now.